-Phone: +1-706-542-3537 or 1-800-811-6640 (Toll-free U.S. only) E-Mail: questions@ georgiacenter.uga.edu
+Phone: +1-706-542-3537 or 1-800-811-6640 (USA only)

+E-mail: questions@ georgiacenter.uga.edu

 Marketing Research Core Body Knowledge (MRCBOKTM) Learning Objectives

 The Market Research Core Body of Knowledge (MRCBOKTM) developed by William Neal of SDR Consulting, Inc. and Dr. Malcolm McNiven of the University of Georgia in 1994 directly led to the formation of the MRII.